 What a stomach sleeper needs is a flat pillow.
 Not a “soft” pillow, but a flat pillow.

 Contrary to popular belief, soft pillows are actually a poor choice if you prefer sleeping on your stomach.
 They compress too easily, and you find yourself being on an even level with the mattress – which is also not comfortable.

-You might scrunch it up, to make it more firm, but it’s only a matter of time before it decompresses again.
+You might scrunch it up, to make it firmer, but it’s only a matter of time before it decompresses again.
 Soft pillows lack the density to be effective.
 Conversely, traditional medium and firm pillows are just too tall.

 The ideal pillow here will need to have built-in features to promote better cooling.
-There are various methods to keeping a memory foam pillow cool, and holes for ventilation is just one method.
+There are various methods of keeping a memory foam pillow cool, like ventilation holes, for example.

 Some pillows infuse cooling gel into the foam, while others simply have a gel layer on top.
 In our experience, all of these methods have about the same efficacy.

 Which method they use doesn’t really matter – so long as there is a cooling feature included.